LightKone/Yggdrasil/Yggdrasil/README.md

 * Protocols for ip networks are under *protocols/ip/*

 **YggMessages** have also changed:
-* Header has been changed to allow *IP:PORT* and *MAC Address*.
+* Header has been changed to allow *IP:PORT* or *MAC Address*.
 * Now contain a dynamic payload instead of a static one.
-* More functions to manipulate the data structure correctly.
+* More functions to manipulate the data structure correctly (similar to the ones provided to other event types).

 Redefined `comparator_function` to `equal_function` and added a *true* definition of `comparator_function` (compares if two given elements are larger, equal, or smaller).